 This route gives you the best of both worlds – the Srinagar-Leh highway and the Manali-Leh highway.

 Starting from Srinagar, you drive to Leh, halting at Kargil.
 On the way, visit the Kargil War Memorial and the confluence at Nimmu – the meeting point of the Indus and Zanskar Rivers.
 Stop at Magnetic Hill, a mysterious stretch where cars supposedly defy the laws of physics.
 Once you reach Leh, relax the rest of the day.

-The epic road trip from Leh starts after a day of acclimatization and sightseeing.
-Additionally, on this journey you will witness the amazing Nubra Valley.
+The epic road trip to Leh Ladakh starts from Leh after a day of acclimatization and sightseeing.
+Additionally, on this journey, you will witness the amazing Nubra Valley.
 On the way take a snap at Khardung La where you’ll come within touching distance of snow-capped peaks.

 Sit by some of the most beautiful lakes in the world – Pangong Tso and Tso Moriri.
 Camp beside them and stargaze all night long.

-Ladakh is also the land of exquisite monasteries.
-Get a taste of Tibetan architecture at the Hemis, Thiksey and Lamayuru monastery.
+Ladakh is also the land of exquisite monasteries, so get a taste of Tibetan architecture at the Hemis, Thiksey and Lamayuru Monastery.

 The last bit is climactic as you drive down the Manali-Leh highway, one of the most exciting road trips in the world.
 You’ll see nature in all its glory!

 Duration: 14 night to 15 days

 Good to know: Since you are travelling to Leh from Srinagar, the ascent is gradual, helping in better acclimatization.
 While coming back, you are taking the Manali-Leh route, which is at a higher altitude.
 By this time, however, your body would have adapted to the lower oxygen levels, making it easy on the return journey.